google-aai/tf-serving-k8s-tutorial/README.md

 When you are done creating your model, use the directory tree to find your model files (resnet_servable/...), and download them to this project's base directory with the same nested directory structure, i.e. resnet_servable/<number>/...

+### 3. Use Jupyter on a Google Cloud Machine

+(For Google Cloud users only!)

+If you want to avoid the hassle of creating your own environment to run a jupyter notebook, or build a Docker image, the `gcp` folder contains a couple scripts you can use to setup a Google Cloud VM for running your notebooks.
+You may use [compute engine](https://cloud.google.com/compute/) to spin up a virtual machine with or without GPU, but make sure that the machine has enough disk space (256Gb preferable) and memory (at least 15Gb, more is preferable).

+Then ssh into the machine, clone this project's repository, and run the two scripts in the `gcp` folder to setup Docker and Jupyter in the proper virtual environment.

 ## Create a Model Server Docker Image